keshavsbhandari/CS4347/assignment1_regression/readme.md

        Did you complete exploring ipynb file?
 Why do you think it is important?

-    5. In datamanip.ipynb datasets are standardize before saving to train-test split why it is necessary?
+    4. In datamanip.ipynb datasets are standardize before saving to train-test split why it is necessary?
 [10 pts]

+    5. Why do you think, we use following lambda operatoin [10 pts] E = lambda x: np.insert(x, 0, 1, axis=1)
+       is used in following
+       ./models/SimpleRegression.py
+       ./utils/RandomDataGenerator.py

 `PART 2 : COMPLETE THE CODING [50 pts]`

     You will be working on models/SimpleRegression.py file as your assignment

-    NOTE : Write only block of code you need to complete as your answers in
+    NOTE : Write only block of code you need to complete as your answers in report

     HOW TO TEST YOUR CODE ??
         RUN IN TERMINAL : python main.py configs/ranuniconfig.txt